MartijnDeKlerk/firefox-vertical-tweaks/README.md

 #### Adding the settings file
 1. Open your active profiles root directory by searching `about:profiles` in the firefox search bar and clicking on the `Open Folder` for your root directory
 2. In the chrome folder `%APPDATA%\Mozilla\Firefox\Profiles\PROFILE_NAME\chrome` create a file called `userChrome.css`
-3. Copy and paste code from the userChrome.css file in the repo into your userChrome.css file and save
+3. Copy and paste code from your OS's respective userChrome.css file in the repo into your userChrome.css file and save

 #### Enabling the settings file
 1. Go to URL `about:config`